Open Procedure Workflow

 5. Test your Tender Questionnaire

-7. Accept User Account Requests from new suppliers
+7. Keep an eye on Account Requests from new suppliers

 8. Respond to Clarification Questions raised by participating suppliers